SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Method

 \subsection{Multi-spectral SatMAE}

 While MAE does operate on images $I \in \mathbb{R}^{C \times H \times W}$, usually $C = 3$ for RGB images.
 Satellite data, on the other hand, can often have multiple spectral bands.
 For example, Sentinel-2 imagery has $C=13$ bands of 10m, 20m and 60m spatial resolution, each of different wavelengths (see \ref{sec:fMoW_sent_bands}).
-In the following, we discuss and later experimentally compare various ways to encode spectral information.
+Below, we discuss and later experimentally compare various ways to encode spectral information.